Aaron Fearne

-Aaron Craig Fearne (born May 30, 1974) is an Australian basketball coach and former professional player who is the head coach for the Charlotte 49ers men's team of the American Athletic Conference.
+Aaron Craig Fearne (born May 30, 1974) is an Australian basketball coach and former professional player who was most recently the head coach for the Charlotte 49ers men's team of the American Athletic Conference.
 He served as the head coach of the Cairns Taipans of the Australian National Basketball League (NBL) from 2009 to 2018.

 Playing career

 Fearne played college basketball in the United States.
 He played for Western Wisconsin Technical College during the 1993–94 season and Mid-State Technical College during the 1994–95 season.
 Fearne played his final two seasons at Mayville State University from 1995 to 1997.
 He served as a student coach for the team during the 1997–98 season.

 Fearne played for the Cairns Marlins from 1998 to 2005.
 He played for the Cairns Taipans of the NBL as a forward from 1999 to 2001 where he averaged 3.0 points, 1.7 rebounds and 0.6 assists in 38 games.